Thrill Ride 360°

 Learn about sunlight, wind, moving water, and other self-replenishing sources that generate energy with fewer negative side effects.

-The Museum's Hall of Human Life exhibition will revolutionize how people understand their own biology.
+The Museum's Hall of Human Life exhibition revolutionizes how people understand their own biology.

 Engineers' biographical stories show how the paths to engineering success are as diverse as their remarkable inventions.